ledgerofzee/ledgerofzee/README.md

 - 👋 Hi, I’m @ledgerofzee
-- 👀 I’m interested in ... mechatronics
+- 👀 I’m interested in ... blockchain development
 - 🌱 I’m currently learning ... trading bots
-- 💞️ I’m looking to collaborate on ... fitness tracking apps
+- 💞️ I’m looking to collaborate on ... portfolio tracking apps
 - 📫 How to reach me ...
 Add to the code fellas

 <!---